ChoforJr/Memory-Card/README.md

-# Memory-Card
+# Anime Memory-Card Game

 Memory Card Game made with ReactJs
-This Project will be made using characters from dragon ball as images
+This Project will be made using images of anime